 Sorry, but no. Unless you are a volunteer, we cannot accommodate any arrivals before 10 a.m. on Friday or departures after 5 p.m. on Sunday.

 If you're staying in a tent or RV, you must bring your own tent or RV.
 If you're staying in a cabin, beds are provided, but you must bring your own bedding.
-Other suggested items include sleeping bags, warm blankets, warm clothes (it can get cold at night in the country in September!), Toiletries, Flashlight/lantern, Rain gear, Allergy & other medications, Special dietary items, Spending money (buy those holiday gifts early - our Vendor Village will have what you need!), Games, Sports equipment (softball gloves, etc.), tennis racquet, yoga mat, Bathing suit, Drums and other musical instruments, folding/beach chair if you want, Binoculars, Suntan Lotion, Bug Spray, Water Bottles, Comfortable shoes, and Earplugs.
+Other suggested items include sleeping bags, warm blankets, warm clothes (it can get cold at night in the country in September!), Toiletries, Flashlight/lantern, Rain gear, Allergy & other medications, Special dietary items, Spending money (buy those holiday gifts early - our Vendor Village will have what you need!), Games, Sports equipment (softball gloves, etc.), tennis racquet, yoga mat, Bathing suit, Drums and other musical instruments,folding/beach chair and/or picnic blanket/groundcloth for outdoor concerts and activities (Note: tall chairs will be placed in back, low chairs may sit closer to stage), Binoculars, Suntan Lotion, Bug Spray, Water Bottles, Comfortable shoes, and Earplugs.
 A list will be sent to you when you receive your Registration Packet.

 Sorry, but pets aren't permitted.
 Please don't bring them, as you and your pets will be asked to leave.
 If you are traveling with your pet and need boarding info, Ramblewood recommends contacting Hickory Animal Hospital in Hickory Maryland (approx. 11 miles from camp).